A survey on Clustered Federated Learning: Taxonomy, Analysis and Applications: Core Clustered Federated Learning for Non-IID Data

-In this Section, we define a generic cluster-based federated optimization formulation, and then, present the three type of solution approaches we found in the literature : namely, ``Models and Gradients-based (server-side) Clustering'' in Section \ref{sec:grad_based}, ``Training Loss-based (client-side) Clustering'' in Section \ref{sec:training_loss} and ``Metadata-based Clustering'' in Section \ref{sec:metadata}.

-Let clients $i \in \{1,\ldots,N\}$ having datasets $D_i$ each containing $|D_i|= n_i$ data samples which are supposed to span together $K$ different data distributions $\mathcal{P}_1,\ldots, \mathcal{P}_K$ such that $1 \leq K \leq N$.
-That is, the number of total distribution is less than or equal to the number of clients.
-This implies that the clients can be partitioned into $K$ disjoint clusters $C_1,\ldots, C_K$ where the clients' datasets distributions are homogeneous intra-cluster\footnote{In some recent works, the disjonction hypothesis is relaxed.}.
-For the sake of simplicity in notations, each cluster will be considered as a disjoint partition of $I =\{1,\ldots,N\}$ with the notation $i\in C_k$ meaning that the client of index $i$ is inside cluster $C_k$ (i.e. : $I = \bigcup\limits_{k=1}^{K}C_k$).
-We would then have $K$ different clusters and for $k \in \{1,\ldots,K\}$ a corresponding objective function $F_k$ to optimize the federated model on cluster $C_k$ of the form:
+We define a generic CFL optimization formulation.
+Let $N$ clients $i \in \{1,\ldots,N\}$ having each a dataset $D_i$ containing $|D_i|= n_i$ data samples.
+We assume that those samples are derived from $K$ different data probabilistic distributions $\mathcal{P}_1,\ldots, \mathcal{P}_K$ with $1 \leq K < N$.
+This implies that the clients can be partitioned into $K$ disjoint clusters $C_1,\ldots, C_K$ where the clients' dataset distributions are homogeneous intra-cluster.
+For the sake of simplicity in notations, each cluster will be considered as a partition of $I =\{1,\ldots,N\}$ with the notation $i\in C_k$ meaning that the client of index $i$ is inside cluster $C_k$ (i.e.: $I = \bigcup\limits_{k=1}^{K}C_k$).
+We would then have $K$ different clusters and for $k \in \{1,\ldots,K\}$ a corresponding objective function $F_k$ to optimize the FL model on cluster $C_k$ of the form:

-where $\sum_{j\in C_k}{n_j}$ correspond to the total number of samples of all clients inside cluster $C_k$ and :
+where $\sum_{j\in C_k}{n_j}$ corresponds to the samples-size's sum of all clients inside cluster $C_k$ and :

-that is the expected values of the expected value of the local loss function $L_i$ calculated with feature and target $(X,Y)$ following the distribution of dataset $D_i$ with model of parameters $\omega\in \mathbb{R}^d$.
+that is the expected value of the local loss function $L_i$ calculated with feature and target $(X,Y)$ following the distribution of dataset $D_i$ with model of parameters $\omega\in \mathbb{R}^d$.
+Once the clusters are formed, each cluster can independently run a standard FL protocol (e.g., FedAvg) restricted to its members, thereby producing $K$ federated models, each tailored to the data distribution of its cluster.

-Based on this formulation , we describe the three main cluster based personalization solution approaches which we found in the literature.
-We base our taxonomy below on how clusters are computed.